fanxyuyu/Manga-Downloader-py/README.md

 ## About

 A simple code that allows you to download and store mangas from [mangadex](http://mangadex.link/).
-The allows you to search for your manga, select wich chapters you want to donwload and stores the images on a folder like 'manga-name/chapter n/'.
+This allows you to search for your manga, select wich chapters you want to donwload and stores the images on a folder like 'manga-name/chapter n/'.